PatrickSUDO/PatrickSUDO.github.io/docs/blogs/LeetCode/2020-09-05-0347-Top K Frequent Elements.md

         return ans
 ```

-Another way with better time complexity in the best case,$O(n)$, is using quick select, but it can be longer :(.
+Another way with better time complexity in the best case,$O(n + klogk)$, is using quick select, but it can be longer :(.

 ```python
 class Solution: